Nitrokey/nethsm/docs/clustering.md

 cluster (see the dedicated section).
 If its reachable IP change, update its URL from the cluster.

-### Security considerations

-The witness node (or anyone with access to it) has direct access to the storage backend of all nodes in the cluster (e.g. you can dump all entries and corresponding values with `etcdctl get "/" "0"`).

-However, with the exception of the config version (`/config/version`, which should always be "1"), strictly all of the values are encrypted (with either a device key for node-specific values or the domain keys for others), ensuring the confidentiality of sensitive data.

-Note however that a malicious node can:
-- write garbage as the value for any entry in the store, which will cause nodes to fail decrypting it (which may lead to crashes for some system entries).
-- list entry names in the store, which will contain metadata you may consider sensitive (e.g. the list of users, namespaces and keys will be accessible)

 ## Operating a cluster

-### What is shared between nodes

-Having a cluster of NetHSMs means that most of the data is shared between them.
-Any addition, modification or deletion of keys, users, or namespaces on one node are eventually reflected on all the others.
-In general, any operation that modifies state, will modify state for every node.

-This include the backup **restore** operation, which works as before.
-Note that restoring a large backup may overwhelm the cluster for a while, while the node applying the restore forwards changes to the others.

-The only exceptions to this (i.e. data which are not shared but instead node-specific) are the domain store (so each node has its own unlock passphrase) and some config data:
-- TLS certificates
-- clock configuration
-- network configuration
-- logging configuration
-- unattended boot configuration
-- unlock salt

-Configuration data that **are** shared (and so must be uniform across nodes) are:
-- the config/domain store version
-- the cluster CA
-- backup passphrase and backup salt

-In terms of encryption, each node retains its own device key (which remains private) but they all share the same **domain key** to access their shared data (keys, users, namespaces).

-Note that for now the config/domain store version can only be version 1 (if your software version supports clustering, then that is what you have).
-Refer to the "Upgrading software in a cluster" section for more details on the safety of installing software updates within a cluster.

 ### Backup and restore

-The backup operation, which works as before and can be requested from any node of the cluster, will back up data for the whole cluster, including node-specific fields.
+The backup operation works the same as without a cluster and can be requested from any node of the cluster.
+It will back up data for the whole cluster, including node-specific fields.

 A backup done on a cluster can be restored on the same cluster, even if some nodes have been added or removed since.
-Such restores will, as before, not affect configuration values (only keys, users, namespaces).
+Such restores will not affect configuration values (only keys, users, namespaces).

-Contrary to before, a backup done on a node (or cluster) and restored on another unprovisioned one will only restore configuration values if this is the same node.
-If not, the machine will be minimally provisioned (and the rest will get restored normally).
+Contrary to a setup without a cluster, a backup done on a node (or cluster) and restored on another unprovisioned node, it will be minimally provisioned (and the rest will get restored normally).
+Configuration values only gets restored on the same node.

+Restoring a large backup may overwhelm the cluster for some time, while the node applying the restore forwards changes to the others.

 This operation remains compatible with backups made on previous versions of the NetHSM.